npmcdn-to-unpkg-bot/spring-boot-rest-api/README.md

 Please refer to **'ProductApiApplicationTests'** for a more complete overview of the supported operations.

-*Note: The client will warn that Bootstrap requires JQuery - this can be safely ignored.*# Product-Api
+*Note: The client will warn that Bootstrap requires JQuery - this can be safely ignored.*